harrytwigg/Django-Rest-Framework-Dynamic-JWT/README.rst

 Existing programs are compatible and default authentication settings specified in your setting.py file under the label DYNAMIC_JWT can still be used

-I have maintained all other features of the Dynamic JWT library as closely as possible, I am a big fan of the project.
+I have maintained all other features of the Simple JWT library as closely as possible, I am a big fan of the project.

-How does this project differ to Dynamic JWT?
+How does this project differ to Simple JWT?
 ------------------------------------------

 JWT authentication requires an AuthenticationSettingsModel instance which stores previously non-unique settings.